 Energy conservation both benefit you and the environment

-If we could reduce the electricity usage of our electric fans, even a very small amount, it would make a big impact on preserving our natural resources.
+If we could reduce the electricity usage of our electric fans, even a very small amount, it would greatly impact preserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) in electric fans electricity usage, that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh) in electric fan’s electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.

 9000 households x 0,01 kWh per day x 365 days per year